Dye i4 Airsoft – Is It Worth It?

 Is this the best full-face airsoft mask?
 The Dye i4

 There are a few other options with full face masks; some cheaper options are the no brand full masks that have one strap that loops around your head.
-These have mesh eyelets and vented holes for your mouth.
-I ended up not going for one of those, as there’s a split in-between the eyes and the lower face protection, meaning it would of easily broke and left me with a un-protected face.
+These have mesh eyelets and vent holes for your mouth.
+I ended up not going for one of those, as there’s a split in-between the eyes and the lower face protection, meaning it would have easily broken and left me with an unprotected face.
 I also had a few people tell me a few local sites had to stop using them because they weren’t capable of stopping close shots, meaning the mesh protecting your eyes wouldn’t stop a bb from going through.
 This was enough for me to not buy one.

-There are also these no name masks that seem to be more protective as they have a thick fiberglass design on the front, with either a zombie or a baseball style type mask that’s painted.
+There are also these no-name masks that seem to be more protective as they have a thick fibreglass design on the front, with either a zombie or a baseball style type mask that’s painted.
 These masks do look cool but they still use mesh in the eyes, and I was told that sometimes shards of bb’s could still penetrate if they hit the hard metal and effectively shred themselves through the small mesh holes in the eye protection.
-I’ve had bb’s shatter through my mesh mask before so I really didn’t want the chance of small plastic shards traveling 350fps towards my eyes.
+I’ve had bb’s shatter through my mesh mask before so I really didn’t want the chance of small plastic shards travelling 350fps towards my eyes.

-The i4 has a co-molded frame which makes it an ideal airsoft mask, co-molding just means the visor is a molded part of the mask, meaning there’s no glue holding it in, it’s the molded plastic that was set around the visor.
-It basically means the visor has less chance of being shot out or knocked out by impact, because it’s held in around with all impact points on the visor
+The i4 has a co-moulded frame which makes it an ideal airsoft mask, co-moulding just means the visor is a moulded part of the mask, meaning there’s no glue holding it in, it’s the moulded plastic that was set around the visor.
+It basically means the visor has less chance of being shot out or knocked out by the impact, because it’s held in around with all impact points on the visor

-Black and gold isn’t for everyone, so these are the other colours there available in:
+Black and gold aren’t for everyone, so these are the other colours there available in:

 Black / Thermal Gold

 For more information and the best prices on the Dye i4 Airsoft mask CLICK HERE